dieharders/ai-text-server/README.md

 ## How It Works

-- Startup and shutdown of the backend services are done via the front-end.
+- Startup and shutdown of the backend services are done via the front-end UI or REST api.

 - The Python/FastAPI server (homebrew api) operates under `localhost:8008`.